andersonfrailey/andersonfrailey.github.io/_mdcontent/satchel-review-2021.md

 </tr>
 </tbody></table>

 The struggles of the Diamondbacks, Nationals, and Padres are also highlighted by this feature, with each team finishing in the bottom ten percent of where they were projected.
-Of the three teams whose managers lost their job so far this offseason (Padres, Mets, Cardinals), only St. Louis performed above their expectations.
+Of the three teams whose managers have lost their job so far this offseason (Padres, Mets, Cardinals), only St. Louis performed above their expectations.

 ## 2022